What Junk-Rated Netflix Just Said About The Bond Market

 - 2017 Q1 - Q3: -$1.30 billion

-So why can't it find a self-sustaining business model?
+So, why can't it find a self-sustaining business model?
 Because it doesn't have to.
 It can always borrow the money instead of making it.
 That's the logic.
 The bond sale on Monday came on top of a long series of bond sales.

 In April, Netflix's European entity sold €1.3 billion (currently $1.5 billion) of 10-year unsecured junk bonds in Europe at a yield of 3.625%.
 This is a textbook example of "Reverse Yankees" - euro-denominated bonds sold by US companies in Europe to benefit from ludicrously low costs of borrowing, including an average junk-bond yield that is below the US Treasury yield.